Followup to this post can be found here

 height attribute in an

-img tag is a quick way to resize image, though suboptimal.
+img tag is a quick way to resize an image, though suboptimal.

-js files and modifying the asset bundling process without a lot of difficulty.
+js files and modify the asset bundling process without a lot of difficulties.

 As a matter of fact, the best blogging platform largely depends on our needs.
 Therefore, we have to understand what kind of blogging experience we require in order to find a suitable platform to meet our needs.

-For me, I am looking for a pleasant, distraction-free writing experience on the go without too much of a setup such as setting up page layouts, writing SEO meta data, which are usually shipped with SSGs.
+I am looking for a pleasant, distraction-free writing experience on the go without too much of a setup such as setting up page layouts and writing SEO metadata, which is usually shipped with SSGs.